-- Preheat your oven to 350ºF and grease your loaf pan .
-To easily remove the bread from the pan after cooking, add a strip of parchment paper* to the pan.
+- Preheat your oven to 350ºF and grease your loaf pan.
+To easily remove the bread from the pan after cooking, add a strip of parchment paper to the pan.

 - In a medium bowl, sift the dry ingredients together.

 - In a larger bowl, mash the bananas making sure not to leave big chunks.
 Small chunks are fine.

 - Gently fold the dry ingredients into the banana mix just enough to combine everything.

 - At this point, if you are using any add-ins they can be folded in as well.

 - Carefully pour the batter into the prepared loaf pan.

 - Bake at 350ºF for 40-50 minutes, or until a toothpick comes out of the center clean.
 If the bread is still too moist bake at 5-8 minute intervals until done.

 - Store in an airtight container or bag.
 Keeps fresh for up to 3 days on the counter or a week in the fridge.

 I suggest weighing the bananas and pumpkin purée for best results.

 - When measuring the flour use a spoon to scoop it into the measuring cup.
 Scooping the flour with the measuring cup can cause too much flour to be added.

 - *Non-dairy milk note:* Add in the non-dairy milk if your pumpkin puree is thick.
 If your puree is on the thin side you can choose to add-in or skip the non-dairy milk.
 It’s up to you on how moist of a bread you’d like.

 - *Parchment note:* Cut a 4 inch wide strip of parchment paper and place it in the center of your loaf pan.
 To remove the bread from the pan, gently lift the parchment 'wings'.